The Shandong Blog

 Acer truncatum dwarf red fall leaves color shantung shandong maple fire dragon seedling

 Left - An unnamed seedling from the dwarf Eye of the Dragon.
 It is the red sheep of the 3rd generation Fire Dragon seedlings, as it is the only one out of seven that is not a dwarf.
 It is 2 years old and 2 feet tall and shows a lot of promise for great red fall color.
-It seems a true red.
-Leaf lobes are deeply cut like its mother.

 Acer truncatum dwarf Shantung or Shandong maple, bonsai, red fall color USA Italy Fire Dragon seedling patented